asmaachr/SQL-Project-1/README.md

 - identify risks and QA process

 ## Results
-Data is not structure.
+- Data is not structure.
 Many values are missing.
 No decision based on this data is reliable.
-Many discrepancies revenues between tables and skus quantities between tables.
+- Many discrepancies revenues between tables and skus quantities between tables.
-SME inpust are required and review data process mapping and validation is a must.
+- SME inpust are required and reviewing data collection, mapping and validation processes are a must.
 With some assumptions, questions results are:
 1-US/ San Francisco has the highest value if ignore the unknown cities 2- It seems that everywhere the average product ordered by visitor is equal to one